Comparisons12 min read

 • Enterprise — ~$150/seat/month — advanced permissions, custom objects, predictive scoring

-Look, those Professional and Enterprise prices add up fast when you're buying multiple hubs.
-A full HubSpot stack at the Professional tier can easily run $800–$1,500+/month for a small team.
-I've watched founders go pale when they realize this mid-sales call with a HubSpot rep.
+And here's the real story: those Professional and Enterprise prices add up fast when you're buying multiple hubs.
+A full HubSpot setup at the Professional tier can easily run $800–$1,500+/month for a small team.
+I've watched founders visibly pale when they realize this mid-call with a HubSpot rep.

 Best For

 Businesses that want an all-in-one platform covering marketing, sales, and service.
-HubSpot is exceptional for inbound-focused companies, content marketers, and teams that want everything in one place without duct-taping 6 different tools together.
+HubSpot is exceptional for inbound-focused companies, content marketers, and teams that want everything in a single place without juggling 6 different tools.

 Feature-by-Feature Breakdown: Monday CRM vs HubSpot